safetrace-org/safetrace-ios/README.md

 ## Contributing

 ### Tests
 We use [SwiftyMocky](https://github.com/MakeAWishFoundation/SwiftyMocky) for test mocks.
-To update tests, make sure the CLI tool is [installed](https://github.com/MakeAWishFoundation/SwiftyMocky#installation).
+In order to update mocks, first make sure the CLI tool is [installed](https://github.com/MakeAWishFoundation/SwiftyMocky#installation).
 The easiest way is by using Mint:

 ```bash
 > brew install mint